bresilla/bibiman/README.md

 `bibiman` is a simple terminal user interface for handling your BibLaTeX database as part of a terminal-based scientific workflow.

-Here's a small impression how it looks and works:
+Here's a small impression how it looks and works (the `vhs` demo has a small glitch and doesn_t show all search results):

 [![bibiman-demo-vhs.gif](https://i.postimg.cc/76zSmy35/bibiman-demo-vhs.gif)](https://postimg.cc/YGp4CZy7)